 The bottom of the third inning is when the contest started heating up.
 Senior Jake Bunn began the rally with a single to right field, followed by two singles from seniors Ryan Hekker and Christopherson.
 With bases loaded and two outs, senior Trace Hokkanen was at the plate.
 He poked a clutch line drive between left and center, scoring the first two runs of the game as RBIs.
 Watson crossed home on a pass ball, making the score 3-0, Beaverton.
 Hollowell then shot a ball to right field, scoring Hokkanen and increasing the Beavers’ lead by one.

 The following three innings, the 4-0 score stayed frozen.
 In the top of the seventh, the Beavers started to struggle.
 They needed to hold the Crusaders to a minimum of three runs in order to end the game victorious.
 The inning started with a walk and two errors on Hollowell at third allowing the Crusaders to score a run, bringing the score to 4-1.

 The pressure was on, with no outs and runners on first and second yet again.
 Beaverton made a pitching change and brought in Hollowell, moving Hokkanen from first to third, and McRae from pitcher to first.
 The next batter hit a sharp chopper to McRae at first, but he fielded it cleanly, turning a double play at second.
 The last batter struck out facing Hollowell and the game concluded.

-Based on this remarkable game and their current 11-2 season, winning state is completely achievable and etched into the minds of all the players.
-Watson commented, “Our stretch goal is to win Metro and then go and win the state title.”
+Based on this remarkable game and their current 11-2 season, winning state is achievable, and the prospect etched into the minds of all the players.